alyeaj/03-external-libraries/README.md

 [AudioContextError/Warning](./audiocontext.png)

 Playing Audio with Poly Synth on Sync

 When I press play, it plays the tune but when I press the button again, it glitches out a bit and doesn't play until you refresh.
 Maybe that's how it's susposed to be but it was able to play multiple times when I was doing just synth with one note playing.

+## How It Works & Issues
+You press buttons, and you get a sound.
+The screen will show you the keys and the notes of each tune.
+But you can only play it once and have to refresh to play the sound again or play a different sound.
+After you press one button, you'll have to refresh if you want to play the next one with audio.
+The keys and notes will show though.

+## Process
+My partner and I decided to work on 2 methods each separately since that what worked best for our schedules.
+We would then combine our methods into one of our repositories to be submitted.
+We had a similar idea in using buttons to generate sound.